 Look for wildlife in the wild, too.
 The mangrove tunnels of Lido Key are a great place to start.
 Kayaking SRQ will tell you all about the creatures who live here.
 They’ll also show you how to kayak, but you’re in just a few feet of water so it’s safe for beginners.
 Renting a tandem kayak is a good way for kids to participate.
 Even toddlers can ride along.
 And you’ll see Florida wildlife in action, whether it’s spotting dolphins or watching cormorants dive for fish.

-Where to Play, Teen Edition: Axes and E-Bikes
+Where To Take Teens: Axes and E-Bikes

 On a road trip with teens who don’t think you’re cool anymore?
 We can fix that.
 Take a ride on a bike that goes up to 20 mph, and then go throw some axes.